adrianyau/Final-Capstone-Project/README.md

      - Work Life Balance
        - Equilibrium Between Work and Personal Life Commitments

+   Here is information about business travel and distance between home and work:
    - Business Travel:
      - Non-Travel
        - No travel for Work